 Marvel Studios has always been willing to try new things.
 After the success of movies like Iron Man and Captain America: The First Avenger, the film studio could have just kept producing more and more sequels that followed this same exact formula.

 Instead, they have re-invented themselves many times since 2008.
 Over the years, Marvel has shifted focus away from fan favorites and onto new characters.
 They’ve also occasionally changed genres and tones entirely, as with Guardians of the Galaxy and Thor: Ragnarok.
-Now, Marvel is beginning to promote its upcoming two Avengers movies.
-According to Marvel Studios President Kevin Feige, they will be different from most superhero movies in one big way.
+Now, according to Marvel Studios President Kevin Feige, the upcoming two Avengers films will be different from most superhero movies in one big way.

 Avengers 4 hits theaters a year after Infinity War

 Fans should not confuse Avengers 4 with Avengers: Infinity War.
-Infinity War is the forthcoming Marvel sequel that hits theaters in May 2018.
+Infinity War is the forthcoming Marvel sequel that hits theaters on April 27, 2018.
 That film will see the Avengers teaming up with the Guardians of the Galaxy to take down Thanos, a cosmic threat who has been after the Infinity Stones.
 When Thanos combines all of these stones into his Infinity Gauntlet, he will be unstoppable.

-Infinity War is one of three movies Marvel will release in 2018.
-First, there’s Black Panther in February.
+Infinity War is one of three movies Marvel is releasing in 2018.
+First, we had Black Panther in February.
 There’s also Ant-Man and the Wasp in July.

 However, Infinity War is only the beginning.
 A year later, Marvel will release a fourth Avengers movie in May 2019.